JoeyAlpha5/click2sure-assessment/README.md

 #### 5. Interacting with the API using curl commands

 This would have been a new and exciting challenge and is definitely something I'll be looking into.
-The [curl website](https://curl.se/) would be my starting point to familiarise myself with curl commands and django
+The [curl website](https://curl.se/) would be my starting point to familiarise myself with curl commands.

 #### Other API improvements